 (b) on behalf of an intellectually handicapped person by the person’s closest relative or guardian.

-99. Defunct agencies
+99. Defunct agency, performance of functions on behalf of

 (1) When an agency ceases to exist and its functions are taken over by another agency, the functions taken over include any outstanding responsibilities of the defunct agency under this Act.